Return to the BUILD

 I recommend only securing just enough cable to hold this in place.
 You will need the extra length towards the rear of the car:

 Well, this issue represents the last of the interior decorative wiring.
 Some builders add more, change colors, etc. but I am pretty happy with my results.
 I am really ready for the next five issues where we begin construction of the rear bulkhead and everything on it.
-All of the parts in this issue are plastic.

 Issue 54 – Interior: Lower Rear Bulkhead, Junction Box, Cylinder/Pipes